IncentEdge

 Section 48C provides a 30% tax credit for investments in advanced clean energy manufacturing facilities.
-The Inflation Reduction Act allocated $10 billion in new 48C credits, with at least $4 billion reserved for projects in designated energy communities.
+The IRA allocated $10 billion in new credits, with at least $4 billion reserved for projects in designated energy communities — allocated through a competitive DOE/IRS application process.

 30%